Online recruiting strategies to improve your virtual hiring

 Email advertisements, text messages, job boards, mobile apps—your company has job postings everywhere.
 But how can you use these technologies and platforms to get the candidate’s attention?
 Now more than ever, it’s important for organizations to make sure their online recruiting strategies are up to par.

-“As recently as six weeks ago, we were in one of the tightest and most competitive job markets in history,” says Michael Solomon, Co-founder and Managing Partner of 10X Management, which recruits freelance tech talent.
+“Six months, we were in one of the tightest and most competitive job markets in history,” says Michael Solomon, Co-founder and Managing Partner of 10X Management, which recruits freelance tech talent.

 “In shockingly quick fashion, we’ve flipped to the polar opposite.”
 In other words, there’s a great opportunity to step up your recruiting game and use the current crisis to make much-needed changes to your process.